brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 Hello from the past.

-I'd intended to write about four months ago, but am only getting around to it now.
+I'd intended to write about six months ago, but am only getting around to it now.
 I'd picked out the photographs that I wanted to use last December, but looking at them in my draft brought back memories of such beautiful places